roman-milk/roman-milk.github.io/a-summer-with-gina.md

+===

- ****** A Summer with Gina ****** bygeronimo_appleby© The sight and sounds got me there: a supremely healthy young woman in the unselfconscious throes of her climax.
+The sight and sounds got me there: a supremely healthy young woman in the unselfconscious throes of her climax.
 It was a physical storm, a maelstrom of sight and sound.
 To me, bearing witness to it was the single most erotic experience of my life -- although events in the coming weeks would be equally stimulating.

  As I watched the girl come I jacked at my cock, the surge coming from my toes.